nextflow-io/nextflow/docs/process.rst

 --------

-Process script can be externalised by using *template* files which can be reused across different processes and tested independently by the overall pipeline execution.
+Process script can be externalised by using *template* files which can be reused across different processes and tested independently from the overall pipeline execution.

 A template is simply a shell script file that Nextflow is able to execute by using the ``template`` function as shown below::